margueriti/Moist_QG/README.md

 Performs a simulation of 2 layer quasigeostrophic flow with a precipitation term triggered by convective adjustment.
 Method is AB3 with an integrating factor.

-To run: create a parameter file with Make_MQG_paramfile.py
+To run: edit and run Make_MQG_paramfile.py to make a parameter file

 Use this parameter file as an argument for Run_MQG_savedata_arg.py.